Irish Passport Application

 Processing can take some time, so it’s recommended to apply at least six weeks from your intended date of travel.
 You can view the current waiting time for your passport application on the Department of Foreign Affairs’ website.

-Passport renewals take a shorter time.
+Irish passport renewals take a shorter time.
 It takes about 10 working days from the submission date to process a simple adult passport.
 However, it can take 6 to 8 weeks to process for complex renewal, especially for children’s passports.

-Irish Passport Cost
+Irish Passport Application Cost

 The cost of your Irish Passport application depends on how you submit the application and the type of passport you’re applying for.
 A standard Irish Passport has 34 pages and lasts for 10 years; the associated fees include: